 Why study at Bristol

-At Bristol you will study in a research-rich environment that will challenge and push you, learn from some of the best scholars in the world, and live in one of the most beautiful and vibrant cities in the Europe.
+At Bristol, you will study in a research-rich environment that will challenge and push you, learn from some of the best scholars in the world, and live in one of the most beautiful and interesting cities in Europe.

-One of the most popular and successful universities in the UK
+One of the most popular universities in the UK